tyler-l-thompson/SailCam/README.md

 <img src="doc/pictures/board_side_view.jpg" height="480">

 ## Final Construction
 Final Construction for the 2019 Mackinac Race.
 A lot of the chassis was 3D printed.
-Originally I design the camera module to be in potrait mode, but after some testing, I decided to change it to landscape.
-That is why the front module is turned th way it is.
-A new design is sure to come for the 2020 Mackinac Race.
+Originally the camera module was designed to be in potrait mode, but after testing, it was changed to landscape.
 <br>

 <img src="doc/pictures/full_front.jpg" width="480"><br>